I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - Sherwin Williams Iron Ore has an LRV of 6, high than TB’s LRV of 3

 - TB is from the purple-blue hue family, and Iron Ore is from the green/yellow hue family.

 - Iron Ore is lighter and is more of an off-black/ charcoal gray color

-With this comparison, it’s obvious that they are not similar colors.
-Iron Ore is an off-black paint color AKA dark charcoal gray.
-It’s a softer version of black yet, it still has the dark and moody feel to it.
+With this comparison, it’s apparent that they are not similar colors.
+Iron Ore is an off-black paint color, AKA dark charcoal gray.
+It’s a softer version of black, yet, it still has a dark and moody feel to it.

 TRICORN BLACK VS CAVIAR

 - Sherwin Williams Caviar has an LRV of 3, the same as TB.

 - TB is from the purple-blue hue family, and Caviar is from the purple/purple-red hue family.

 - Caviar has the potential to look a bit warmer